dest072595/chem274B_final_project/README.md

 - Makefile: Contains the targets:
   - `all` : Compiles all of the CPP executables and moves them to ./Bin.
   - `clean` : Removes all of the C++ executables from ./Bin.

-# file in this directory

-# Updates:

-- I implimented the file structure as described above and added the Report